anu-sha1693/rockpaperscissor/README.md

 Click "Try Again?" to play another round.

-How to Compile and Run
+How to Compile and Run:

 Ensure you have Java Development Kit (JDK) installed on your system.